-But it was a brilliant strategy that Planned Parenthood and friends used to defeat a bill in Virginia that would have required pre-abortion ultrasounds: Get as many people as possible to repeat the word “transvaginal” in news and commentary, in order to accomplish two things: defeat the legislation at hand and make your opposition look like a freak show.
+But it was a brilliant strategy, Planned Parenthood and friends had.
+Get as many people as possible to repeat the word “transvaginal” in news and commentary and accomplish two things: defeat legislation at hand and make your opposition look like a freakshow.

 Infuriating?
-What’s infuriating is that we can’t have an honest debate about anything that might happen to involve women, because it might make Planned Parenthood or any of the political or business wings of the abortion industry uncomfortable.
-This is the new bra-burning America, and it’s just as delusional and duplicitous as the old one.
-These protesters aren’t anti-establishment; they are the establishment.
-Don’t let the gal with the yellow tape fool you.
+What’s infuriating is we can’t have an honest debate about anything that might happen to involve women, because it might make Planned Parenthood uncomfortable.

-In recent days (weeks and years, too), media coverage of just about all things regarding women have taken on new frenzied proportions.
-George Orwell would be impressed — even Saturday Night Live got into the messaging.
+Media coverage of just about all things that have anything to do with women have taken on new frenzied proportions in recent days.
+George Orwell would be impressed.

-Go ahead and read the bill that caused the “rape” cries.
+Go ahead and read the bill.
 The word “transvaginal” never appears in it.

-The bill was an update on Virginia’s informed-consent law, and didn’t require a particular kind of ultrasound, but mandated that the “standard medical practice in the community” for an ultrasound be followed.
-So doctors on site, not the governor or the house of delegates or the legendary exorcist Rick Santorum, would be making the calls about exactly what kind of ultrasound would be best for a particular woman.
-Planned Parenthood clinics already do ultrasounds (it helps with the pricing of abortions, among other things).
-The law wasn’t meant to do anything but make sure no women fell through the cracks.
+The bill was an update on Virginia’s informed consent law that didn’t require a particular kind of ultrasound, but a “standard medical practice in the community.”
+So doctors on site are making the calls, not the governor or the House of Delegates or the legendary exorcist Rick Santorum!
+Planned Parenthood clinics already do ultrasounds.
+It helps with the pricing of abortions, among other things.
+The law